tortvana123/Procedually-Generated-Text-Based-Adventure-Engine/README.md

 * ruamel.yaml for YAML support (Game Data)
 * appjar for simple GUI (needs TKinter as the master library)

+## To-do list:
+* Redo the YAML import with try/except
+* Implement room generation into the Room class.

 ## Roadmap:
 ### Done: